OpenTechSchool/bookshelf/ruby-rails.md

-# Ruby & Ruby On Rail
+# Ruby & Ruby on Rails

-Learning and using Ruby for not only Rails projects.
+Learning and using Ruby not only for Rails projects.

 ## Ruby on Rails 3 tutorial
 * Michael Hartl